eadsjr/pgdoc/doc/node/CRUD_Examples_Terse.md

 const parse = pgdoc.JSON.parse
 ```

 You can use a node terminal session started in the root project folder to work through these examples instead.
-If you are using a node REPL session you can drop the await keyword from the following examples.

 ``` js
 const pgdoc = require("./code/node/pgdoc")